PulseWaves/Specification/specification.rst

 .. csv-table:: Waves of Pulse
     :header: "Item", "Units", "Format", "Size"
     :widths: 70, 10, 10, 10

-    "Number of Segments in Sampling 0", "---", "bits", "0, 8, or 16 bits"
+    "Optical Center to Anchor Point", "sample units", "bits", "0, 16, or 32 bits" "Number of Segments in Sampling 0", "---", "bits", "0, 8, or 16 bits"
-    "Distance from Anchor of Segment 0 in Sampling 0", "sample units", "bits", "0, 8, or 16 bits" "Number of Samples of Segment 0 in Sampling 0", "---", "bits", "0, 8, or 16 bits"
+    "Distance from Anchor for Segment 0 of Sampling 0", "sample units", "bits", "0, 8, or 16 bits" "Number of Samples in Segment 0 from Sampling 0", "---", "bits", "0, 8, or 16 bits"
-    "Samples of Segment 0 in Sampling 0", "---", "unsigned char[s0]", "s0 bytes"
+    "Samples of Segment 0 from Sampling 0", "---", "unsigned char[s0]", "s0 bytes"
     "...", "...", "...", "..."
     "...", "...", "...", "..."
     "Number of Segments in Sampling 1", "---", "bits", "0, 8, or 16 bits"
-    "Distance from Anchor of Segment 0 of Sampling 1", "sample units", "bits", "0, 8, or 16 bits" "Number of Samples of Segment 0 in Sampling 1", "---", "bits", "0, 8, or 16 bits"
+    "Distance from Anchor for Segment 0 of Sampling 1", "sample units", "bits", "0, 8, or 16 bits" "Number of Samples in Segment 0 from Sampling 1", "---", "bits", "0, 8, or 16 bits"
-    "Samples of Segment 0 in Sampling 1", "---", "unsigned char[s1]", "s1 bytes"
+    "Samples of Segment 0 from Sampling 1", "---", "unsigned char[s1]", "s1 bytes"
+    "Distance from Anchor for Segment 1 of Sampling 1", "sample units", "bits", "0, 8, or 16 bits" "Number of Samples in Segment 1 from Sampling 1", "---", "bits", "0, 8, or 16 bits"
+    "Samples of Segment 1 from Sampling 1", "---", "unsigned char[s0]", "s0 bytes"
+    "Distance from Anchor for Segment 2 of Sampling 1", "sample units", "bits", "0, 8, or 16 bits" "Number of Samples in Segment 2 from Sampling 1", "---", "bits", "0, 8, or 16 bits"
+    "Samples of Segment 2 from Sampling 1", "---", "unsigned char[s0]", "s0 bytes"
     "...", "...", "...", "..."
     "...", "...", "...", "..."
     "Number of Segments in Sampling 2", "---", "bits", "0, 8, or 16 bits"
-    "Distance from Anchor of Segment 0 of Sampling 2", "sample units", "bits", "0, 8, or 16 bits" "Number of Samples of Segment 0 in Sampling 2", "---", "bits", "0, 8, or 16 bits"
+    "Distance from Anchor for Segment 0 of Sampling 2", "sample units", "bits", "0, 8, or 16 bits" "Number of Samples in Segment 0 from Sampling 2", "---", "bits", "0, 8, or 16 bits"
-    "Samples of Segment 0 in Sampling 2", "---", "unsigned char[s2]", "s2 bytes"
+    "Samples of Segment 0 from Sampling 2", "---", "unsigned char[s2]", "s2 bytes"
+    "Distance from Anchor for Segment 1 of Sampling 2", "sample units", "bits", "0, 8, or 16 bits" "Number of Samples in Segment 1 from Sampling 2", "---", "bits", "0, 8, or 16 bits"
+    "Samples of Segment 1 from Sampling 2", "---", "unsigned char[s0]", "s0 bytes"
     "...", "...", "...", "..."
     "...", "...", "...", "..."

+Optical Center to Anchor Point:
+  This field is usually not used.
+It only exists if the number of "Bits for Distance from Optical" in the corresponding pulse description record is non-zero.
+It then specifies the distance from the optical center to the anchor point in sample units.
+Depending on the value of the corresponding "Decimal Digits in Distance" field, this number may need to be scaled by 0.1 or 0.01.
+This field exists only to account for the (rare?) case that it is important to keep track of the optical origin while at the same time it not being possible to do this by using the optical origin as  the anchor point.

+Number of Segments in Sampling m:
+  This field only exists if the number of "Bits for Number of Segments" in the corresponding sampling description record is non-zero.
+It then specifies the number of segments in this sampling that can vary from one pulse to the next (i.e. "variable segmentation").
+If the number of "Bits for Number of Segments" in the corresponding sampling description record is zero, the number of segments is fixed and is specified in the "Number of Sements" field of the "corresponding pulse desciption record  (i.e. "fixed segmentation").

-Distance from Anchor of Segment k in Sampling m:
+Distance from Anchor for Segment k of Sampling m:
   This field only exists if the number of "Bits for Distance from Anchor" in the corresponding sampling description record is non-zero.
-It then specifies the distance from the anchor point to the first sample of sampling m in (possibly scaled) sample units.
-Depending on the value of the corresponding "Number of decimal digits" field this number may need to be scaled by 0.1 or 0.01 to obtain the actual distances.
-If the "Number of decimal digits" field iz zero the distances between the anchor point and the first sample can only be an integer multiple of the sample unit.
-If the number of "bits for distance from anchor" in the corresponding sampling description record is zero then this distance is zero, meaning that the anchor point coincides with the first sample of the sampling.
-The distance determine the x/y/z coordinate of the 3D location of the first sample of each sampling via the following calculation:
+It then specifies the distance from the anchor point to the first sample in sample units.
+Depending on the value of the corresponding "Decimal Digits in Distance" field, this number may need to be scaled by 0.1 or 0.01.
+If the "Decimal Digits in Distance" field is zero the distances between the anchor point and the first sample can only be an integer multiple of the sample unit.
+If the number of "Bits for Distance from Anchor" in the corresponding sampling description record is zero, then this distance is zero.
+This means that the anchor point coincides with the first sample of the sampling.
+This can only be the case if the sampling consists of a single segment (or else all segments would start at the anchor).
+The distance determines the x/y/z coordinate of the 3D location of the first sample via the following calculation:

   x_{sample} = x_{anchor} + distance_from_anchor \* dx